Why should I file Form 6765?

 When Do Startups Need to File a 6765 Form?

 Form 6765 must be filed or extended by April 15th of every year in order to capture the cash-back payroll tax credit and collect up to $250,000.
 If the 1120 package is extended, you must file by Oct 15th of every year.
 If you fail to file timely, you lose out on the cash-back payroll tax credit to $250,000.
 Even if your startup is not generating revenue, or is unprofitable, you must file on time to collect the cash-back payroll tax credit of up to $250,000.
+Note that the Inflation Reduction Act will increase the maximum credit from $250,000 to half a million dollars for the tax year 2023.

 Can I file form 6765 myself, or have an R&D software program file form 6765 for me?